HarryZhou-618/HarryZhou-618/README.md

 ### Hi there 👋

 😄 This is Harry Zhou<br>
-🔭 A Software Engineering Student of BJTU
+🔭 A Software Engineering Student of BJTU<br>
-- 🔖 A Coder, Photographer, Basketball Lover.
+🔖 A Coder, Photographer, Basketball Lover.<br>
-- 🌱 I’m currently learning AI, Linux and sooooo on
+🌱 I’m currently learning AI, Linux and sooooo on<br><br>
-- ⚡ So many things to learn, keep moving bro！！
+⚡ So many things to learn, keep moving bro！！

 <!--
 **HarryZhou-618/HarryZhou-618** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.